 (We may earn a commission via affiliate links in this post.
 Read our full disclosure policy.)

-The tour of Casa Vicens in Barcelona is a fantastic opportunity to explore the first home designed by Antoni Gaudi and one of the best examples of Catalan Modernism.
+Spending time in Barcelona allows you time to enjoly many of Gaudi’s famous landmarks.
+One you won’t want to miss is Casa Vicens.
+The tour of Casa Vicens in Barcelona is a fantastic opportunity to explore the first home designed by Gaudi and one of the best examples of Catalan Modernism.

 Touring Casa Vicens in Barcelona: First Home Designed by Gaudi